CentaurusInfra/arktos/docs/design-proposals/multi-tenancy/multi-tenancy-network.md

 (**TBD: do we plan to support multiple network providers?
 How would it impact the type definition?**)

 #### Network Status
 The network resource could have status.phase explicitly indicating its current phase in the whole life cycle.
-Arktos network controller is responsible to update such field, based on appropriate conditions.
+Arktos network controller is responsible to update this field, based on appropriate conditions.

 |status.phase|explanation|
 |---:|:---|